Jaquira Díaz: Early life

-Jaquira Díaz was born in Puerto Rico, to a white mother and a black father, into a family that lived in the Puerto Rican housing projects, colloquially referred to as el caserío.
+Jaquira Díaz was born in Puerto Rico.
+Her family lived in the Puerto Rican housing projects, colloquially referred to as el caserío.
 The neighborhood was made up of government housing, and had something of a dangerous reputation.
-Díaz, in an interview she gave to Origins, tells stories of being menaced by a machete-armed man, and of raids by the local Police force, referred to as los camarones.
-When she was older, her family moved to Miami.
+Díaz, in an interview she gave to Origins, tells stories of being menaced by a machete-armed man, and of raids by the local police force, referred to as los camarones.
+When she was older, her family moved to Miami after rotating between Humacao and Fajardo.
 Growing up in Miami Beach during what she describes as the city's "urban blight," she had a difficult life, marked by drug use, attempts at suicide, and encounters with the law.
-Díaz contributes some of her identity issues to being what she describes as "a closeted queer girl" in a neighborhood where gay people were harassed and attacked, and growing up biracial, as the black daughter of a white woman who didn't know how to raise black children.
+Díaz contributes some of her identity issues to being what she describes as "a closeted queer girl" in a neighborhood where gay people were harassed and attacked.
 Another issue was the family's financial situation.
 Her father, who had studied at the University of Puerto Rico and whom she describes as a lover of poetry and literature, became a drug dealer in order to support the family.
 As she grew older, writing continued to be an important outlet for her, and her writing developed a semi-autobiographical character, often dealing with suicide, drug use, and identity.
+As a teenager, Díaz won a local essay contest for a piece about Hurricane Andrew, which was subsequently published in the Miami Herald.
+Her high school teacher, Douglas Williamson, played a pivotal role in encouraging her to pursue writing seriously.
+Her memoir Ordinary Girls highlights her experience as a Queer Afro-Latina woman growing up in a turbulent and homophobic community.